femmecubator/seedscore/README.md

-# Seedscore | Impact Assessment System — Complete Package
+# Seedscore | Impact Assessment System — What's in this Package
 Research documentation for Seedscore, an IAT Tool used for Accountable AI audit created for the Smol Gardens Project.

 ## 📋 What You Have